AhmadNaeemK/Boids/readme.md

-In 1986 Craign Reynolds coined the term boids.
+In 1986 Craig Reynolds coined the term boids.
 He defined the as generic simulated flocking creatures.
 The boids move according to three rules i.e.

 1. Separation: steer to avoid crowding local flockmates